Stuffed-up or runny nose

 - Take a long shower or bath with your child or let him play in the bath.
 The water can help thin out the secretions.

-- Use saline solution (salt water) with a dropper or nasal spray bottle.
-If you are using a nasal spray bottle, choose one that’s suitable for your child’s age and follow the manufacturer’s instructions.
+- Use saline solution (salt water) with a dropper or nasal spray bottle that is suitable for your child’s age.
+Use them according to the manufacturer’s instructions.

-Always use saline solution (salt water) and avoid medicated nasal drops and sprays (such as decongestants).
+Always use saline solution (salt water) and avoid medicated nasal drops and sprays (such as decongestants) (see Saline solution (salt water) recipe to treat stuffy noses).
 Ask your pharmacist for advice.

 If the skin on your child’s nose is irritated, you can apply Vaseline or unscented moisturizing cream.